CtrlK

 Specificity

-Lists multiple specific concrete actions: define GTM metrics, build a metrics dashboard, measure pipeline efficiency, track AI product performance.
-Also mentions AI-specific cost metrics, attribution models, and weekly review cadences.
+Lists several concrete domain actions ("define GTM metrics, build a metrics dashboard, measure pipeline efficiency," "metric selection through dashboard design, including AI-specific cost metrics, attribution models, and weekly review cadences") with minor gaps in fine-grained granularity versus the anchor-5 example.

 Completeness